XMobots: CAVE/ANAC

-In May 2013, the National Civil Aviation Agency (ANAC) granted to the RPAS NAURU 500A, developed by XMobots, the first Experimental Flight Certificate (CAVE) to an RPAS made in Brazil.
+In May 2013, the National Civil Aviation Agency granted to the RPAS NAURU 500A, developed by XMobots, the first Experimental Flight Certificate to an RPAS made in Brazil.
 With that, XMobots was the first company with an authorization from ANAC to perform experimental flights with a private and civilian RPAS, with the purpose of research and development.
 The CAVE highlighted the company's efforts to contribute to the regulation of the sector.
 It also demonstrated a high level of maturity of the Brazilian industry in the development of RPASs.
 At the time of the CAVE issue, the ANAC Manager of Aeronautical Product Certification Branch, Hélio Tarquinio, highlighted that the Agency considers that a relevant issue and is working to facilitate the operations of this new type of aircraft in Brazil, "with the focus on the ANAC mission, which is to promote safety and excellence of the civil aviation system".